amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \- *- Martin Fowler*

 [^fowler_article]: This quote is from Martin's article: [Inversion of Control Containers and the Dependency Injection pattern](https://www.martinfowler.com/articles/injection.html).
-For other interesting distinctions between components and services, please refer to Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)
+You will find other interesting distinctions between components and services in Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)

 One very important difference between a component and a service is that a component cannot run on its own.
 It has to be integrated in a bigger whole to achieve any value out of it.
 Unlike a service, which is available and standalone.
 It can be located and used whether on its own or as part of a bigger application.